spartanchick619/Catch-Me-Outside-Weather-Dashboard/README.md

 ## Description

 This application is a weather dashboard for users to search current and expected weather within the next 5 days.
-It is a useful tool for people to check the weather daily in their city, check the weather for areas they are traveling to, and check the weather where loved ones are at.
+It is a useful tool for people to check the weather for areas they are traveling to, theit local city, and check the weather where loved ones are at.

 ## How to Install